kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/external-auth.md

 ### Configuring OpenShift Console

 The OpenShift Console needs to be configured before it can be used to authenticate and login to the cluster.
-1. Setup a new client in your OIDC provider with the following Redirect URL `<console-url>/auth/callback`.
+1. Setup a new client in your OIDC provider with the following Redirect URL: `<console-url>/auth/callback`.
 You can find the console URL in the status field of the `ROSAControlPlane` once the cluster is ready:
     ```shell
     kubectl get rosacontrolplane <control-plane-name> -o jsonpath='{.status.consoleURL}'
     ```